TC Mobile - Tablet Command

 Core Strengths

-- CAD-to-mobile synchronization creates high switching costs for agencies
+- CAD integration creates high switching costs for enterprise clients

 Critical Frictions